baobabus/go-apnsmock/README.md

     	if true, verbose enables http2 verbose logging
 ```

-## Embedding in unit tests
+## Embedding in automated tests

-Instances of `apns2mock.Server` can be easily embedded in unit tests.
-Any number of server instances
+Instances of `apns2mock.Server` can be easily embedded in automated tests.
-can be concurrently instantiated while providing complete isolation from each other.
+Any number of server instances can be concurrently instantiated while providing complete isolation from each other.

 Unit test example